doubleailes/girolle/README.md

 #### Environment variables

-The configuration support the expension of the environment variables with the following syntax `${VAR_NAME}`.
+The configuration supports the expansion of the environment variables with the following syntax `${VAR_NAME}`.
 Like in this example:

 ```yaml